swyxio/swyxkit/README.md

 Of course, you should then go page by page (there aren't that many) and customize some of the other hardcoded items, for example:

-- The `Newsletter` component needs to be wired up to a newsletter service (I like Buttondown, TinyLetter, and Revue)
+- The `src/Newsletter.svelte` component needs to be wired up to a newsletter service (I like Buttondown and TinyLetter)
 - Page `Cache-Control` policy and SvelteKit `maxage`
 - Site favicons (use https://realfavicongenerator.net/ to make all the variants and stick it in `/static`)
 - (If migrating content from previous blog) setup Netlify redirects at `/static/_redirects`